montyanderson/gcses/chemistry_questions.md

 #### c) BF<sub>3</sub> is described as an electron-deficient compound.
 What do you think that might mean?

 It could mean that it doesn't have enough electrons and could be unstable as a result.

+## Chapter 4

+### 1.

+#### b) Chose one physical property where diamond and graphite have physical characteristics, and any two physical properties where they are different.
+Use your diagrams to explain the similarity and the differences.

+Similarity - they're both made of carbon

+Differences - Diamond is harder than graphite.
+Graphite is darker in colour.

+### 2.

+#### a) Most metals are malleable and ductile.
+Explain what happens to the particles in a metal when it is subjected to a large stress.

+The particles slide over each other, into new positions.

+#### b) State any other physical property of metals, and explain how it arises from the metallic structure.

+Metals are generally very conductive, this is because of the sea of electrons that sourrounds them.

+#### c) Alloys are mixtures of metals.
+Explain why an alloy is usually harder than indiviudal metals that make it up.

+In an alloy, the different metal atoms will have different sizes, and this makes it harder for layers to slide i.e. harder.

+### 3. Explain why sodium chloride **a)** has a higher melting point; **b)** has brittle crystals; **c)** is soluble in water.

+a) It has a higher melting point because it's a **giant ionic structure**, which means it has a large lattice with strong attractions.
+This means it requires more energy to break and thus at a higher melting point.

+b) It has brittle crystals because the atoms can't slide onto the next layer, due to their complex crystaline structure.

+c) *Ionic substances tend to be soluble in water.*

+### 4. Decide what sort of structure each of the following substances is most likely to have.
+You can choose between: **giant metallic structure**, **giant covalent structure**, **giant ionic structure**, **molecular structure**.

+#### a) Substance A melts at 2300&deg;C. It doesn't conduct electricity even when it is molten.
+It is insoluable in water.

+Covalent bond.

+#### b) Substance B is a colourless gas.

+#### c) Substance C